Kohhx/login-system/README.md

 - Modules: Spring Security, JWT, Spring Data JPA
 - Database: MySQL

-## MVC Pattern with Nth Tier architecture backend
+## MVC Pattern with Nth Tier architecture Backend

 The application has been designed following the Model-View-Controller (MVC) pattern to ensure a clear separation of concerns.
 This pattern provides a structured approach for organizing code and maintaining scalability.